ryonce/Sales-Model/README.md

   - Sales Data used: https://docs.google.com/spreadsheets/d/e/2PACX-1vTOdd9ucw6tCewOdXmi_zGCnXLdAtUKs1-k5KgSD6TDSkPx6z4ptifobdRcUE-JYhX6IIBziuMvQoVZ/pub?output=csv

 ### Methods:
 - To fill in the missing values, I used the most frequent method for categories and the median involving any numbers.
 - These processes were chosen as they are simple but effective ways to help fill out the entire data set.
 - From there I prepped the data so I could test models on the data given to help see which model would help predict from future data given.
 - The two models tested were Linear Regression and Decision Tree Model.

 ### Results
+- Add Visuals

+### Model
+- The Linear Regression Model was chosen for this set of data
+- Linear Regression Model Test Scores
+	- MAE(Mean Absolute Error) : 805.7376
+	- RMSE(Root Mean Squared Error) : 1,094.3609